akshayjhamb29/CronParser/README.md

 ## Prerequisites

 - JDK 8 must be installed on your system.
-If not, download and install it from [Adoptium](https://adoptium.net/) or [Oracle](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
+If not, download and install it.
 - Ensure your environment variables are correctly set for `JAVA_HOME` and `PATH`.

 ## Setup Instructions